hmrodrigues99/CorkOak_UseCase/source/tool1_mercator.rst

 Mercator4 Webtool
 =================

-The `mercator4 <https://plabipd.de/portal/mercator4>`_ webtool is a plant data annotation tool.
-For additional information regarding the use of mercator, access `about Mercator <https://plabipd.de/portal/mer>`_.
+The `mercator4 <https://www.plabipd.de/mercator_main.html>`_ webtool is a online tool to assign functional annotations to protein sequences of land plants.
+The **Mercator4 - about** section describes in greater detail the use and purpose of this tool, which can be accessed under the **online tools - protein annotation** section.
+Additionaly, this section also provides a FASTA validator tool which can be used prior to job submission in Mercator4 to verify if the user input FASTA is compatible with Mercator4.
+Lastly, after obtaining the job results, these can be used in the enrichment analysis tool to check for enriched MapMan BINs in a annotated gene/protein list of interest.

 Mercator4 Result Visualization Tools
 ------------------------------------

-After a job is concluded, the user as access to the following Tabs - [ **Job submission** | **Result tree viewer** | **Result Heatmap viewer** ]
+The output files (``corkoak.results`` and ``corkoak.faa``) which are used throughout tasks 2 and 3 of this use case represent Mercator4 main outputs.
+Nevertheless, upon job conclusion, the user can further explore the following **Result Tabs** within Mercator4 for additional information:

-The **Job submission** tab shows in which MapMan top Bins the data is annotated into.
+* **Job submission** - Summary of which MapMan Bins the data was annotated in.
-The cork oak data provided is all annotated in the Photosynthesis MapMan Bin. (inser image here)

-The **Result tree viewer** tab allows comparison between the number of genes/protein which occupy each Bin for the organism submitted by the user and reference species present in the tree.
-It can serve as basis to understant if the user input species has more or less genes/proteins annotated in a specific process when compared to other reference organisms.
-This comparison can also be performed between organisms from multiple job submissions.
+* **Result tree viewer** - Allows comparison between the number of genes/protein which occupy each Bin for the organism submitted by the user and other reference species.
+It can serve as a basis to understand if the user input species has more or less genes/proteins annotated in a specific process when compared to other organisms.
+This comparison can be performed between organisms from multiple job submissions.
-The cork oak data provided highlights that the XPTO component has X more/less proteins annotated in the XPTO BIN when compared with *Arabidopsis thaliana*.

-The **Result Heatmap viewer** tab presents a different visualization option which yelds the same information as in the tree viewer tab, but only for pairwise proteome comparisons.
+* **Result Heatmap viewer** - Different visualization layout of simmilar information provided in the **Result tree viewer** tab.